michaelerlihson/scientific-resources/README.md

 The repo contains three main parts:
 - Deep Learning Paper Reviews(mostly in Hebrew)

+- * `1.
+Learning Resources <#1-learning--resources>`_
-- [Learning Materials on Data Science and Machine Learning] (https://github.com/michaelerlihson/scientific-resources/tree/main/learning%20materials).
-Includes content about programming (mostly python), Machine Learning book, mathematical tools required to master Machine Learning, interesting Math resources (all in English)
+- Learning Materials on Data Science and Machine Learning Includes content about programming (mostly python), Machine Learning book, mathematical tools required to master Machine Learning, interesting Math resources (all in English)

 - Slidesets (WIP), which I presented in meetups and lectures